-The activity presents media articles related to changes and dilemmas of adolescence occuring in the real world and hence are relatable to students.
-Additionally, students are required to work in groups - identifying and thinking about how various factors may affect their life's.
+The activity presents media articles related to changes and dilemmas of adolescence occurring in the real world which students are able to relate to .
+Additionally, students are required to work in groups - identifying and thinking about how various factors may affect their life.
 Subsequently, they are required to communicate their understanding in a comprehensive manner using a mind-map.
-Working in groups and mind-mapping provide students an opportunity to collaborate, discuss and present their thoughts and ideas in a creative manner.
-Mind-mapping also gives a platform for students to get a holistic view of the topic under discussion; (here, adolescence) and ways in which it might affect the personal and social life of an individual.
+Working in groups and mind-mapping provide students an opportunity to collaborate, discuss, and present their thoughts and ideas in a creative manner.
+Mind-mapping also gives a platform to students to get a holistic view of the topic under discussion and ways in which it might affect the personal and social life of an individual.
 Importantly, students will understand how certain aspects of adolescence both affect society and can be a result of societal pressures.